plus3it/lx-ebs-backups/backup/SnapByCgroup.sh.md

 After invocation all members of the EBS-set should show up in the AWS console as having the same snapshot start-time value.

 ![Snapshot List](https://7871b168f27495f761e507dbda33cdb07c5c90fb-www.googledrive.com/host/0B6SE-qkPpztNflU1bUtyekZZU091a2ttQXJpMElwTm9UcFNqN1pNMlg2eUlTUkJ0UU5PUVk/EBS-SnapGroups.png "Snap Groups")

+The lines highlighted in green illustrate a snapshot consistency-group with time-synced snaptshot start times.